Information for students and exchange visitors (F-1 & J-1 visa categories) pursuing employment in the United States.

 Practical Training for F‐1 Students

-Practical training is a legal means by which F‐1 students can obtain employment in areas related to their academic field of study.
-Students, in general, must have completed one academic year (approximately nine months) in F‐1 status and must maintain their F‐1 status to be eligible for practical training.
+Practical training is a benefit of the F‐1 visa.
+Students can obtain employment in areas related to their academic field of study.
+Students, in general, must have completed one academic year (fall/spring semester) in F‐1 status and must maintain their F‐1 status to be eligible for practical training.
+ISS is responsible for ensuring student compliance with the regulations and for either recommending or approving employment authorization depending on specifics.
 There are two types of practical training:

 Optional Practical Training (OPT)